somaniarushi/me/content/blog/booklist.md

 - The Art of Community, by Charles Vog
 - MOOCs by Jonathan Haber
 - The Art of Learning by Joshua Waitzkin
+- On Writing: A Memoir of the Craft, by Stephen King

 ## Currently Reading
 - Why We Sleep, by Matthew Walker